gevans3000/bitdash3/TASKS.md

 - [ ] Error handling
 - [ ] Offline support

+---
-## Next Steps
+## Next Steps (General Project)

 1. **Immediate Fixes**
    - Complete integration of market regime detection
-   - Fix failing tests
+   - Fix failing tests (`market-regime.test.ts`, `indicators.test.ts`)
-   - Implement proper data persistence
+   - Implement proper data persistence for performance tracking

-2. **Short-term Goals**
+2. **Short-term Goals (Aligned with Profit Roadmap)**
-   - Complete performance tracking
-   - Implement quick action panel
+   - Fully implement all 🏆 and 🎯 tasks from the "Profit-Focused Task Roadmap".
-   - Enhance data reliability
+   - Enhance data reliability and error handling for API calls.

 3. **Testing & Optimization**
-   - Add unit tests
+   - Add unit tests for all core signal logic and indicator calculations.
-   - Implement integration tests
+   - Implement integration tests for the complete signal pipeline.
-   - Optimize performance
+   - Optimize UI rendering performance.

 4. **Documentation**
-   - Update README
+   - Update README with any new setup or API considerations.
-   - Add JSDoc comments
+   - Add JSDoc comments to all new/modified functions and components.
-   - Create user guide
+   - Create a concise user guide explaining how to interpret signals.

+---
 **Final Success Criteria:**
-- ✅ Dashboard helps users identify 2-3 daily Bitcoin trading opportunities
+- ✅ Dashboard helps users identify 2-3 daily Bitcoin trading opportunities.
-- ✅ All signals include entry, stop loss, and take profit levels
+- ✅ All signals include clear Entry, Stop Loss, and Take Profit levels.
-- ✅ Win rate tracking shows signal accuracy over time
+- ✅ Win rate tracking (basic) shows signal accuracy over time.
-- ✅ Users can act quickly on profitable setups
+- ✅ Users can act quickly on profitable setups.
-- ✅ No API rate limit violations
+- ✅ No API rate limit violations (Strict adherence to caching and proxying).
-- ✅ Works reliably with mock data offline
+- ✅ Works reliably with mock data offline.
-- ✅ Unit tests for volume indicators ensuring spike and confirmation logic
+- ✅ Unit tests for core signal components (EMA, RSI, Volume, Price Targets, Regime).

-**Ready for Production:** When all 10 tasks complete with full testing validation
+**Ready for Production:** When all 🏆 and 🎯 tasks are complete and validated through testing.
-- ✅ Unused development files removed (LiveDashboard.tsx.new, LiveDashboard.fixed.tsx, dashboard/page.new.tsx)
+- ✅ Unused development files removed.

+---
 ## Testing Results

 ### Current Status